Pritchard scores 25 as No. 17 Oregon beats Utah 80-62 - WHIZ News

 Oregon’s lead was 44-30 at halftime, with the Ducks shooting 55% from the field, including 67% (10 of 15) on 3-pointers.

+Krystkowiak was particularly irked that four of those first-half 3s by the Ducks were second-chance points, coming off offensive rebounds.

+“We had different breakdowns,” he said.
+“Just the (lack of) discipline against an elite team.”

-Pritchard had 17 points by then on 6 of 8 from the field, with Richardson adding 13 points.
+Pritchard had 17 points in the first half on 6-of-8 shooting from the field, with Richardson adding 13 points.

-Utah fought back to get within eight with 12 minutes left, but Oregon answered with an 8-1 run, including a drive by Richardson and two assists from him for inside baskets as the Ducks built a 63-48 cushion with eight minutes remaining.
+Utah fought back to get within eight with 12 minutes left, but Oregon answered with an 8-1 run, including a drive by Richardson and his two assists for inside baskets as the Ducks built a 63-48 cushion with eight minutes remaining.

+Richardson scored 21 points Thursday against Colorado and has been in double figures in five of Oregon’s past six games.

+“He’s an elite player,” Krystkowiak said.
+“He’s finding his groove right now.
+That’s one of the facets of their team that makes it difficult.”

 BIG PICTURE

-Utah: Winless in seven Pac-12 road games and 1-8 overall this season on the road.
+Utah: Dropped to 1-8 on the road this season.
 Since joining the Pac-12, the Utes are 1-6 in Eugene and 2-17 overall vs. Oregon.

 Oregon: The victory gave the Ducks their 10th consecutive season with 20 or more wins.
 The only other schools currently with at least 10 straight 20-win seasons are Duke, Gonzaga, Kansas, Louisville, Saint Mary’s and Vermont. … The Ducks have three home games remaining.